JanLindberg/sqlserver-doctor-mcp/README.md

 - "Are there any blocked sessions right now?"
 - "Which query is using the most CPU?"
 - "What is session 52 currently executing?"
+- "Is there CPU pressure on the server?"
+- "Check the CPU queue depth"
+- "Are tasks waiting for CPU resources?"

 ## Project Structure